Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 • Statements that may be inadmissible

-This is one of the biggest reasons early lawyer involvement matters, because a defense attorney can sometimes intervene before a filing decision becomes “locked in.”
+This is one of the biggest reasons why you need to talk with a lawyer as soon as possible.
+A defense attorney can sometimes intervene before a final filing decision is made.

-Even if charges are filed, prosecutors can still dismiss a case before the first appearance.
+Even if charges are filed, prosecutors can ask the court to dismiss a case before the first appearance, and judges usually approve the request.

 This is more likely when:

-In Texas, prosecutors have broad discretion to dismiss a case if they believe it is not provable or not appropriate to pursue.
+In Texas, prosecutors can often request a dismissal if they believe the charges are not provable or not appropriate to pursue.

-3) Pre-Court: After a Defense Lawyer Negotiates Before the Court Date
+3. Pre-Court: Plea Negotiations Before the Court Date

 Texas criminal cases often move quickly.
 A lawyer can sometimes:

-• push for rejection, dismissal, or reduction before court
+• Push for rejection, dismissal, or reduction before a court appearance

 How Long Does It Take for Charges to Be Dropped in Texas?